 - If you take medication, drink a few extra gulps of water with your pills.

-- You can also put fruit slices or herbs in your water to make your water taste a little better; try lemon, orange, strawberry or kiwi slices, or mint leaves (smash them up first so the flavor will infuse your water).
-You can even freeze pieces of fruit and use them as ice cubes!
+- You can also put fruit slices or herbs in your water to add flavor; try lemon, orange, strawberry or kiwi slices, or mint leaves (smash them up first so the flavor will infuse your water).

-- Some fruits and vegetables by themselves are a good source of water and you can get some of your water intake for the day by eating them.
-Watermelon, lettuce, celery, cucumbers, tomatoes and strawberries are not only healthy and delicious, they’re made largely of water.
+Some fruits and vegetables by themselves are a good source of water and you can get some of your water intake for the day by eating them.
+Troy points out that watermelon, lettuce, celery, cucumbers, tomatoes and strawberries are not only healthy and delicious, they’re made largely of water.
 You can even try combining some of these into a smoothie.